prnvbn/grpcexp/README.md

 go install github.com/prnvbn/grpcexp/cmd/grpcexp@latest
 ```

-### Windows

-Windows installation instructions are a WIP.
-In the meantime, you can download the latest release from the [releases page](https://github.com/prnvbn/grpcexp/releases)

-> [!NOTE]
->
-> To update `grpcexp` to the latest version, simply re-run any of the installation methods above.
-> They always install the most recent release.

 #### Enabling Command Autocompletion

 To enable autocomplete, add the following to your `.bashrc` or `.bash_profile` file: